adambard/learnxinyminutes-docs/nim.html.markdown

 var
   money: Cash = 100.Cash           # `.Cash` converts the int to our type
-  desc: Desc  = "Interesting".Desc
+  description: Desc  = "Interesting".Desc

 when compileBadCode:
-  john.age  = money # Error! age is of type int and money is Cash john.name = desc  # Compiler says: "No way!"
+  john.age  = money        # Error! age is of type int and money is Cash john.name = description  # Compiler says: "No way!"

 #
 # More Types and Data Structures